simonhmartin/genomics_general/README.md

 `python phymlWindows.py -h` Will print a full list of command arguments.

 ####Notes
+Obvuously, you need to have Phyml (or RAxML) installed on your machine.
+You can direct the script to the location of the executable.
+I recommend using an unthreaded version, since each window tree will run very quickly.

 The window can be defined based on genomic coordinates (`--windType coord`) or the number of sites (`--windType sites`).
 Windows will not cross contig/scaffold boundaries.

 Input formats can be either `phased` or `haplo`, as shown above.
 For the raxml script, you could also use `diplo` format, although I'm not sure whether the ambiguity codes will be used at all by RAxML.
 It is certainly better to use phased sequences if you can.